tig100/JdbcPgBackup/README.md

 implementation details, the system tables in the pg_catalog schema, it is not guaranteed to continue to work with future PostgreSQL versions as those are subject to change.
-The backup file it creates, however, uses standard SQL to restore all database object, and is thus much more likely to be future compatible and possible to restore on a newer PostgreSQL version.
+The backup file it creates, however, uses standard SQL to restore all database objects, and is thus much more likely to be future compatible and possible to restore on a newer PostgreSQL version.

-The reason JdbcPgBackup uses the pg_catalog schema so extensively is that the standard JDBC API for getting database metadata is unfortunately too slow to be used, at least in our special use case of thousands of schemas.
+The reason JdbcPgBackup uses the pg_catalog schema so extensively is that the standard JDBC API for getting database metadata is unfortunately too slow to be useful, at least in our special use case of thousands of schemas.
 As a consequence, JdbcPgBackup is not designed to be used with other relational databases and is very PostgreSQL specific.